About dog microchipping

 - Implantation of a microchip by anyone who is not a veterinary surgeon, veterinary student, or veterinary nurse/student veterinary nurse acting under the direction of a veterinary surgeon, or who has not completed approved or satisfactory training

-There are no exemptions with regarding to age.
+There are no exemptions regarding the age of a dog.
 A dog will be legally exempt from being microchipped only when a vet certifies that it can't be microchipped for health reasons.
-This needs to done on a form approved by the government.